-2026 data 22 schools FL
+NCES CCD 2024-25 22 schools FL

-Best Schools in ORANGE PARK, FL
+Best-Resourced Schools in Orange Park, FL

-22 public K-12 schools in ORANGE PARK from NCES Common Core of Data: enrollment, grade span, demographics, and Civil Rights Data Collection statistics for every active campus.
+22 public K-12 schools in Orange Park from NCES Common Core of Data: enrollment, grade span, demographics, and Civil Rights Data Collection statistics for every active campus.

 22 public schools ranked by quality score.
-NCES CCD 2022-23 data.
+NCES CCD 2024-25 data.

 22